 Discussion

-This article presents the relationship between AFI and intelligence using two diﬀerence designs: between- and within-family.
+This article presents the relationship between AFI and intelligence using two diﬀerence designs: a between-family design, and a within-family design (that also includes between-family variance within it as well).
 The between-family design allowed us to replicate previous researchers who used a cross-sectional sample.
-The within-family design allowed us to evaluate intelligence diﬀerences within the family to address issues of causality.
-The results revealed a stark contrast between the two methods.
+The within-family design allowed us to separate within- and between-family variance, to determine the source of the explanatory processes.
+The logic of this separate allows us to get much close to the evaluating intelligence diﬀerences within the family to address issues of causality.
+The results revealed a stark contrast between the two methods, and cast doubt on the validity of past causal assertions.

-Between vs. Within
+Between- vs. Within-Family Variance

-Between.
+Between-Family Results.
 Notably, the between-family analyses showed a relationship between intelligence and AFI.
 Thus, we were able to replicate the ﬁndings of various researchers (Halpern et al., 2000; Mott, 1983; Paul et al., 2000; Woodward et al., 2001), and

 conﬁrm hypotheses 1 and 2.
-However the relationship between AFI and intelligence was stronger between maternal intelligence and child AFI than between the child’s own intelligence and child AFI, which suggests that family-level variables rather than individual-level intelligence is source of the relationship.
-If intelligence had causally inﬂuenced AFI we would seen a considerably weaker cross-generational association
+However the relationship between AFI and intelligence was substantially stronger between maternal intelligence and child AFI than between the child’s own intelligence and child AFI, which suggests that family-level variables rather than individual-level intelligence is tahe likely source of the relationship.
+If the child’s own intelligence had been the primary causal inﬂuence on AFI we would have expected a considerably weaker cross-generational association

 between AFI and intelligence.
 Instead we ﬁnd that the within generation association is

-the weaker eﬀect, suggesting that AFI is not causally inﬂuenced by intelligence.
+the weaker eﬀect, suggesting that the child’s own AFI is likely derivative of the child’s mother’s interlligence, which is the more likely causal causal inﬂuence.

-An alternative interpretation of this ﬁnding could be that maternal intelligence is driving the eﬀect.
-Smarter mothers might be more eﬀective at inducing their children to delay intercourse – perhaps by eﬀectively conveying the riskiness of sexual intercourse (Hutchinson et al., 2003; C. Mathews et al., 2009).
+Thus, the “new” and alternative interpretation of this ﬁnding would be that maternal intelligence is driving the eﬀect, and that past between-family analyses finding a link between child’s intelligence and AFI are likely because child’s intelligence is indirectly measuring maternal intelligence.
+Smarter mothers might be more eﬀective at encouraging their children to delay intercourse – perhaps by eﬀectively conveying the riskiness of sexual intercourse (Hutchinson et al., 2003; C. Mathews et al., 2009).
 Considering that intelligence is highly heritable (Bouchard, Jr., 2004) and thus highly correlated across generations,

 this alternative explaination would still be consistent with the traditional between family ﬁndings, which do not control for maternal intelligence (Halpern et al., 2000; Mott, 1983; Paul et al., 2000; Woodward et al., 2001).
+However, we note that the Hardin and Mendle (2012?) findings, using biometrically-informed data, implicated the shared environment in this causal process.
+Our results are entirely consistent with theirs, using a different dataset and a different methodological approach to identify important sources of variance.

-Within.
+Within-Family Results.
 In the within-family analyses, the eﬀect vanishes for both maternal intelligence and child intelligence.
-The smarter of the Generation 2 children was not more likely to delay intercourse.
-Moreover, in spite of our ﬁnding that the Generation 1 intelligence was a relatively strong predictor of Generation 2 AFI, we did not ﬁnd that diﬀerences in Generation 1 intelligence are associated with diﬀerences in Generation 2
+The child of the smarter Generation 1 mother was not more likely to delay intercourse compared to the child of the less-smart Generation 1 mother.
+Moreover, in spite of our ﬁnding that the Generation 1 intelligence was a relatively stronger predictor of Generation 2 AFI, we did not ﬁnd that diﬀerences in Generation 1 maternal intelligence to be associated with diﬀerences in Generation 2